lasoares/mobile-demos/iosOffline/doc.md

             }];
         }

-3. Replace the implementation of `addItem` wit the code below, which adds new Todo items into the sync table.
+7. Replace the implementation of `addItem` with the code below, which adds new Todo items into the sync table.
 The operation will then be *queued* and will not be sent to the remote service until the sync table explicitly pushes changes.

         -(void)addItem:(NSDictionary *)item completion:(QSCompletionWithIndexBlock)completion
         {